I have been a fan of Phil Mickelson since he came onto the PGA tour and I have an interest in the history of golf.

 There are comparisons in their golfing careers as well.
 Fair or not, golfers seem to be measured most by their performances in the major tournaments.
 Arnold won seven major tournaments to Phil’s five.
 Both won three of the four majors and both had their greatest successes at the Masters.
 Palmer won four of his seven majors at the Masters, Phil won three of his five at Augusta.

 Both have had their greatest heartbreaks at the US Open.
 The US Open is the one major that Phil has not won, but he has been close many times, including the 2006 US Open noted above.
-Although Palmer did win one US Open, he had the famous collapse in the 1966 Open at the Olympic Club, giving up a seven shot lead on the back nine to Billy Casper.
+Although Palmer did win the 1960 US Open at Cherry Hills, he had the famous collapse in the 1966 Open at the Olympic Club, giving up a seven shot lead on the back nine to Billy Casper.
 He also lost an 18-hole playoff with a young Jack Nicklaus at the 1962 US Open at Oakmont, which was played in front of a very pro Palmer crowd.

 Off the golf course, they both shared a love for flying.
 Both had their own planes that they would fly to tournaments.
 Mickelson famously flew from Pennsylvania back to San Diego during the 2016 US Open to attend his daughters graduation and flew back just in time for his tee time.